SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • It left these prisoners thinking that if they misbehaved, they would head down to solitary confinement and never return to any of the main levels again.
 Since there was a policy of silence in the early days, the scared inmates never learned the truth.

-When you tour, you will hear about dozens of other techniques used to keep these tough criminals in line during their stay.
+As you learn about Alcatraz prison history on your tour, you will hear about dozens of other techniques used to keep these tough criminals in line during their stay.

 The Guards & Their Families